damenturnbull/zencharts/README.md

-# zencharts - Beautifully Simple Report
+# zencharts

 Zencharts uses the High Charts graphing library.
 Zencharts also demonstrates how to connect to the Zendesk Developer API using JavaScript and the OAuth protocol.

-Zencharts is not a real company.
+Zencharts is not a real company...

 ![Alt text](/images/zencharts-screenshot.png?raw=true "zencharts")

 ## Run

-The repo includes a small nodejs server for use locally.
-The server uses the 'connect' and 'serve-static' node modules.
+The repo includes a small nodejs server local use.

 ####
     $ node server.js